 Horns: Different breeders breed longhorn cattle for different reasons.
 Some breed them simply for show (where horn potential can sometimes play a lesser role in an otherwise beautifully formed animal).
 Other breeders focus solely on horn, while compromising character.
 Still others focus on the beautiful colors in the breed.
 We strive for it all; and when it comes to horns we glory in it all.
 From deeply swooping horns, to “Texas twists,” to angling “straight out toward Joneses,” we take great pride in having a foundation herd with awesome horn length and shape.
 We also selectively breed through our A.I. program to only bulls whose genetics are rapidly pushing the breed to bounds never before seen and rarely imagined.
 The horns we have now are super impressive, but we are really excited to see what our ladies can produce through their future offspring.

-We’ve not yet discussed the hardiness, amazing birthrates, longevity, disease-resistance, wiliness, super-animal senses, or personalities of our cattle here.
+How much time do you have?: We’ve not yet discussed the hardiness, amazing birthrates, longevity, disease-resistance, wiliness, super-animal senses, or personalities of our cattle here.
 The fact is, we could wax eloquent (or sometimes not so eloquently) for hours about the many reasons we love our Texas Longhorns.
 So, if you’d like to hear more, stop by the ranch for an iced tea and visit, or give us a call to discuss your plans and questions.
 One thing we’re absolutely confident of: if you don’t already love this breed, you will before we’re through talking!